beetbox/beets/docs/guides/tagger.rst

   actually not a hard-and-fast rule: using the *E* option described below, it's entirely possible to search for a release to tag a given album.)
 This is because beets by default infers tags based on existing metadata.
-The :doc:`LastID plugin </plugins/lastid>` extends the autotagger to use acoustic fingerprinting to find information for arbitrary audio.
+The :doc:`Acoustid plugin </plugins/chroma>` extends the autotagger to use acoustic fingerprinting to find information for arbitrary audio.
 Install that plugin if you're willing to spend a little more CPU power to get tags for unidentified albums.

 * There isn't currently a good solution for multi-disc albums.
 Currently, every disc is treated as a separate release, so you'll see "69 Love Songs (disc 1)",